gemini-oss/starfleet/mkdocs/developerGuide/SAMConfiguration.md

     The Queue URL of the main event Queue as shown above needs to be in the configuration for the worker.

 ## SAM Config
 We strongly recommend that you make a SAM configuration environment (`samconfig.toml`) that sets up the SAM S3 bucket and all the build details required.
-This is a great example of one:
+We include an example [`samconfig.toml`](https://github.com/gemini-oss/starfleet/blob/main/samconfig.toml), which is pasted below:

 ```toml
 version = 0.1